 Subject to the discussion of backup withholding below, payments of principal and interest on the Equipment Notes or with respect to the Deposits to, or on behalf of, any beneficial owner of a Certificate that is not a U.S. Person ("Non-U.S. Certificateholder") should not be subject to U.S. federal withholding tax; provided, in the case of interest, that (1) such Non-U.S. Certificateholder does not actually or constructively own 10% or more of the total combined voting power of all classes of stock of United entitled to vote, (2) such Non-U.S. Certificateholder is not a bank receiving interest pursuant to a loan agreement entered into in the ordinary course of its trade or business, (3) such Non-U.S. Certificateholder is not a controlled foreign corporation for U.S. federal income tax purposes that is related to United, and (4) either (A) the Non-U.S. Certificateholder certifies, under penalties of perjury, that it is not a U.S. Person, and provides its name and address or (B) a securities clearing organization, bank or other financial institution that holds customers' securities in the ordinary course of its trade or business ("financial institution") and holds the Certificate certifies, under penalties of perjury, that such statement has been received from the Non-U.S. Certificateholder by it or by another financial institution and furnishes the payor with a copy thereof.
-In the event that a Non-U.S. Certificateholder is described in either clause (1), (2) or (3) above, or fails to provide the certification or to satisfy the alternative procedure described in clause (4) above, withholding tax generally would apply with respect to income attributable to the Certificate at a rate of 30% or such lower rate as may be provided by an applicable income tax treaty.
+In the event that a Non-U.S. Certificateholder is described in either clause (1), (2) or (3) above, or fails to provide the certificate at a rate of 30% or such lower rate as may be provided by an applicable income tax treaty.
 United has no obligation to indemnify any certificateholder with respect to any withholding taxes.
 Hence, any such withholding tax will reduce amounts otherwise distributable to a Non-U.S. Certificateholder.